Must-try Virtual Team Building Activities, Games and Ideas for remote team engagement online on Slack or Zoom conference calls for your team.

 A work friendly game can also be played where a question is asked and all players can raise their hand indicating “I have”.

 Love “Never Have I Ever”?
-Ricotta lets you play work-appropriate never have I ever right on Slack or Webex with your team.
+Ricotta lets you play work-appropriate never have I ever right on Slack or Microsoft Teams with your team.